emberjs/rfcs/active/0000-data-loading-methods.md

 (borrowed from [here](https://gist.github.com/igorT/577a5f27c9bc5a6bf59c#file-ed-md))

-Where we have somewhat inconsistent naming, and an incomplete coverage of the possible loading styles.
+... where we have somewhat inconsistent naming, and an incomplete coverage of the possible loading styles.
 I believe a better scheme would look more like:

 |multiplicity|local data|fetch if not local|fetch always|load, with new load in background|query server to use its logic|
 |---|---|---|---|---|---|
 |collection|store.grab|store.find|store.fetch|store.find+store.fetch|store.query|
 |single object|store.grab|store.find|store.fetch|store.find+store.fetch|store.query|

-There would then be 3 loading styles based on the typical needs above, as well as an extra distinction that I would like to introduce:
+There would then be 3 loading styles based on the typical needs above, as well as an extra distinction that I would suggest making:

 1. Load data *ONLY* from the local store.
 2. Load data from the local store if there, otherwise fetch from the server.
-3. Load data from the server, ignoring whatever is currently in the store.
+3. Load data from the server, even if it's already in the local store.
 4. Query the server for it's logic and load whatever models are returned.

 # Load data *ONLY* from the local store.